ccb-hms/cadence/README.md

 ```
 This creates a container and starts a jupyter server which can be accessed through a web browser.

-5. Access Jupyter Lab: Click on the link that starts with `localhost:8888` provided by the
+5. Access the jupyter lab server from your browser by clicking on the link that starts with `localhost:8888`.
-output of the last command.

 ## Create a meeting schedule ##